October is the tail end of bird migration. There is still time to go out and watch raptor migration (hawks and owls).

 - Kestrels, Merlins, Peregrines migration peaks in early October see Hawk migration

 - Broadwing Buteos (Red-tails, Red-shoulder Hawks) dominate in late October through November

-- Northern brown bears begin torpor as early as October
+- Northern brown bears begin hibernation as early as October

 - Best fishing 1st through 13th, 27th through 31

 - The last of the native flowers are blooming or shutting down now.

 - Sedums, asters, and goldenrods may be still blooming depending on where you are.